APPLICATION STRATEGY 2021: Arizona Elk

 - If you are unsuccessful in the draw, then you will be awarded a bonus point for that species.

-- The Arizona Big Game Super Raffle drawing will be held July 12, 2020.
+- The Arizona Big Game Super Raffle drawing will be held in July 2021.
 More information can be found here.

 The current drought status in Arizona